amigavision/amigavision.github.io/vs.md

 It does not aim to include every known dump, crack, or regional variant.
 Games are selected and curated so that the correct version runs by default.

 ### AmigaVision is *not* a RetroArch-style abstraction layer
 It does not try to make the Amiga behave like a generic “core” inside a universal frontend.
-Amiga-specific behavior is preserved rather than normalized, and it has an Amiga-native launcher.
+Amiga-specific behavior is preserved, and it has an Amiga-native launcher that works identically on every setup.

-### AmigaVision is *not* a “tweak it Yourself” hobby project
+### AmigaVision is *not* a “tweak it yourself” hobby project
 You should not need deep Amiga knowledge, endless config edits, or per-game fixes just to get accurate results.

 ### AmigaVision is *not* trying to replace original hardware — instead aiming to make it easier to use